-Figure 2.
-Discharge (cfs) and river temperature (°C) at USGS Agness gauge (number 14372300), and number of Chinook salmon sampled by anglers per Julian week in 2019 (O’Malley et al. 2020) and 2020.
+Figure 3.
+Average daily discharge (Log10 transformed cubic feet per second (cfs)) and river temperature (°C) at USGS Agness gauge (number 14372300), and number of Chinook salmon sampled by anglers binned into 7 day periods in 2019 (O’Malley et al. 2020)(purple) and 2020 (yellow).

 Genotyping

 Two of the 211 samples were excluded during filtering.
-Of the remaining 209 samples, four samples had discordant genotypes across the two GREB1L SNPs we focus on in this report.
+Of the remaining 209 samples, four samples had discordant genotypes across the two greb1l SNPs we focus on in this report.
 For instance, an individual was genotyped as heterozygous at greb1l SNP1 and homozygous fall at the SNP2.
 Of the remaining 205 samples, 49 samples were genotyped homozygous spring, 35 samples were genotyped heterozygous, and 121 samples were genotyped homozygous fall (Table S1, Figure 3).